getting-started-md/site/getting_started/data/guides/4-dotnet-nancy.md

 ## .NET versions

 The dot net framework has gone through multiple versions.
-1-4.5 at the time of writing this guide.
+1.0 to 4.5 at the time of writing this guide.

-Binstubs are versioned and for the purpose of this guide we are assuming we using .NET 4.x
+Binstubs are versioned and for the purpose of this guide we are going to use .NET 4.x

 A common cause of errors is a mismatch between compiler/nuget versions and asp server versions.
-If you run into strange assembly version mismatch errors, ensure the server and nuget versions match.
+If you run into strange assembly version mismatch errors, ensure the server, compiler and nuget versions match.

 ## Nuget

-Nuget is the package manager of .NET, modern releases of Mono and the MDK should ship with a Nuget binstub.
+Nuget is the package manager for .NET, modern releases of Mono and the MDK should ship with a Nuget binstub.
 If your release doesn't contain one, there are guides for creating it.

 See:
 [https://gist.github.com/andypiper/2636885](https://gist.github.com/andypiper/2636885)